theimowski/master-thesis/docs/section-industry.md

 Coming from the statically typed languages family, OCaml ships with a rich type system offering type inference, as well as various data types, such as records or sums {{{ocamlwebsite}}}.
 Similar to Haskell, OCaml enables interoperability with languages like C, thanks to the foreign function interface feature.
 In addition to that, OCaml provides ability to compile efficient machine code, which boosts its attractiveness.
-The language is a valuable example of hybrid, multi-paradigm movement, combining approaches from both declarative (functional) and imperative (object-oriented) worlds.
+The language is a valuable example of hybrid, multi-paradigm movement, combining approaches from both declarative (functional) and imperative (OOP) worlds.
 With its distinctive syntax, OCaml became an inspiration for a few modern languages like F#, Scala or Rust.

 OCaml found its adoption in a few prospering companies, such as {{{ocamlwebsite}}}: